anthonymcglone2022/postcodes/README.md

     "district": "Some district in London"
 }

-RETURNS JSON {"id": databaseEntitysId, "code": "W5 1AT","inuse": "No","district": "Some district in London"}
+RETURNS JSON {"id": databaseRecordId, "code": "W5 1AT","inuse": "No","district": "Some district in London"}

 **4 - CHECK if a postcode is in the database**